 Why does the entry form ask me to specify subgenre(s) along with the category I’m entering?

-Although they will not evaluate your entry specific to a subgenre, this information will be used to inform the judges (both preliminary and final) of the type of entry they are about to read.
+Although the judges will not evaluate your entry specific to a subgenre, this information will be used to inform the judges (both preliminary and final) of the type of entry they are about to read.

 Why is the contest limited to 60 entries?

-Ending at exactly 6,000 words puts me in the middle of a sentence or a scene.
+Ending at 3,000 words puts me in the middle of a sentence or a scene.
 Can I add a few extra words?

 What font do I use?